Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/rebuild_runtime.md

 ---

-    title: Rebuild the runtime
+    title: "Rebuild the runtime"
-    linkTitle: Rebuild the runtime
+    linkTitle: "Rebuild the runtime"
-    weight: 180
+    weight: 170

----
-This section describes how to rebuild the unified configuration environment.
+---This section describes how to rebuild the unified configuration environment.
 You may need to use this process after accidentally erasing critical files, to deal with corrupted files, or after a disk failure.

 <span id="Create_regenerate_runtime_uconf"></span>